VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 interest.

 The first one is that initially CMake doesn't care about header files.
 And it makes sense from a build system perspective.
-Header's don't generate object code, they're the preprocesor's problem and as long as _IT_ knows where to find those files, why should the build system ever care?
+Headers don't generate object code, they're the preprocesor's problem and as long as _IT_ knows where to find those files, why should the build system ever care?
 So unless you explicitly tell CMake "Well, yeah, but I care about them" then don't expect to even see them.